Bellomia/StatThLab_UniMib/README.md

 # StatThLab_UniMib
 Code for the Statistical Thermodinamics Lab at UniMib [2016/17]

 Literally *my first* MD & MC codes, and it shows, it *really* does.
 One day I'll take time to reorganize things quite a bit, for aesthetics.
-Efficiency it's not a concern.
-And never will: afterall it's matlab, come on!
+Efficiency it's not a concern and frankly it never will: afterall it's matlab, come on!

 ----------------------------------------------------